LuisaTu2/Vino/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>
-#You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Get started
 1. Clone the project
-2. From the project root folder rum: <br> npm install
+2. From the project root folder run the command: <br> npm install
 3. A sample of the navigation pages is displayed below.

 <br>
 Welcome page

 ![Vino Website - Welcome](/screenshots/HomePage.png)

 <br>